kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 Elara, ever the diplomat, pushes the flap aside and steps inside, the others close behind.
 The immediate change is palpable; the wind’s roar diminishes, and though the air is cold, it lacks the vicious bite of outside.
 The interior is cluttered yet organized, filled with furs, ropes, and adventuring gear.
 Near a sputtering fire pit sits a dwarf so ancient his braided beard pools around his feet.
 He looks up, watery eyes blinking in the gloom, and lets out a series of rattling coughs.

-“Oh, hey there,” Elara chirps, her voice bright in the dim, smoky yurt.
+“Good day, Master Dwarf!
+I’ve heard good things about your shop.”
+Elara chirps, her voice bright in the dim, smoky yurt.
 She steps forward, radiating warmth despite the chill.
 The old dwarf squints at her.

 “Eh?
 What’s this now?” he rasps.
 “Well now… yer a sight.
 What in the Nine Hells are ya?
 Is that… a horn on yer head?”